top of page

 About Us and Our Kennel

 My philosophy is to keep the breed as the founder, Max von Stephantiz, created, to "Make sure the German Shepherd Dog remains a working dog."
-I select dogs with a strong desire to work for the handler, stable nerves, alertness, and soundness.
+I select dogs with high biddability, stable nerves, and robust health.
 I do NOT want to produce hectic, weak nerved dogs with overly insane drives that so many modern bloodlines are becoming.
-It is for this reason I have chosen to breed in strictly old Czech/Slovak and German working lines that I trustThese bloodlines have consistently produced hard working, biddable dogs.
-They tend to bond strongly to their handler or family and protect their property relentlessly.
-I also love how these dogs are stable in public and have incorruptible character.
+I aim to breed dogs that can be used for a wide variety of tasks ranging from IGP sport, SAR, Police Work, and of course stable companions.
+I am a firm believer that even dogs with higher drive should still be able to settle nicely in the home.
+I tend to use mainly old Slovak bloodlines, as well as Czech and West German working lines.
 My litters are not the result of just "putting two dogs together".
-Each litter is carefully planned after years of researching generations of information and first hand experience behind the parents and pedigree to ensure they are a good match.
+Our litters are the results of careful planning, proven parents, and years of research to ensure a good match.

-While temperament and health are my main concerns, I also focus on the structure of the dogs we breed.
-We will never breed for extreme angulation as this type of build hinders a working dog from performing their job.
+Excellent structure is equally important in my program.
+Correct conformation creates a sound, functional, and healthy dog.
+I will never breed for extreme angulation, as this type of build hinders a working dog from performing their job.
 My preference is a strong head, good bone, short and strong hocks, firm ears and dark pigment.
-The goal is to produce dogs according to the SV standard in Germany for appearance, size, weight, and temperamentDogs that are too large tend to have a more difficult time performing working tasks, and generally have a higher chance for poor joint health and less longevity.
-There are so many dogs in the world to chose from for breeding; breeders should be picky about their stock.
-Our dogs are tested for DM, hip, and elbow dysplasia before breeding.
+My dogs are judged according to the SV standard in Germany for appearance, size, weight, and temperament.
+There are so many dogs in the world to chose from for breeding; breeders should be picky and honest about their stock.

 A little bit about our puppy routine: